neil-ji/oaks-post/README_EN.md

   markdownDirectory: string;
   jsonDirectory: string;
   descending?: boolean;
+  excerptOptions?: PostsExcerptOptions;
 }

+interface PostsExcerptOptions {
+  rule: PostsExcerptRule;
+  lines?: number;
+  tag?: string;
+}

+enum PostsExcerptRule {
+  ByLines = 1,
+  CustomTag = 2,
+}
 ```

 The meanings of each field are as follows:

-- `markdownDirectory: string`: Can be passed a relative or absolute path.
-Relative paths will be resolved by default relative to `process.cwd()`, representing the directory where your markdown files are located.
+- `markdownDirectory: string` (required): Can be a relative or absolute path.
+If a relative path is provided, it will be resolved relative to `process.cwd()`, representing the directory where your markdown files are located.
-- `jsonDirectory: string`: Resolution rules are the same as `markdownDirectory`.
-It represents the directory where the JSON files output by `oaks-post` will be stored.
+- `jsonDirectory: string` (required): Same resolution rules as `markdownDirectory`.
+Represents the directory where the json files output by `oaks-post` are stored.
-- `baseUrl?: string`: Default is an empty string `""`.
-It will serve as the URL prefix for each post in the `posts.json`.
+- `baseUrl?: string` (optional, default: ""): Acts as the URL prefix for each post in `posts.json`.
-- `descending?: boolean`: Default is `false`.
-It determines the order of the posts array in `posts.json`.
+- `descending?: boolean` (optional, default: false): Determines the sorting order of the posts array in `posts.json`.
+- `excerptOptions?: object` (optional):
+  - `rule: PostsExcerptRule` (required, enum): Specifies the excerpt rule.
+Available options:
+    - `PostsExcerptRule.ByLines` (default): Extracts markdown content by lines.
+    - `PostsExcerptRule.`: Custom tag-based excerpt rule.
+  - `lines?: number` (optional): Specifies the number of lines to extract, ignoring empty lines and treating code blocks as single lines.
+  - `tag?: string` (optional, default: `<!--more-->`): Specifies the tag to extract content up to.
+Defaults to `<!--more-->`, a common excerpt delimiter used in `hexo`.